Safe Climate report

-The current Special Rapporteur on human rights and the environment, Mr. David Boyd, is working to provide additional clarity regarding the substantive obligations relating to a range of elements that are essential to the enjoyment of a safe, clean, healthy and sustainable environment.
-His first report to the Human Rights Council addressed air pollution and associated obligations.
-He is now preparing a thematic report focusing on human rights obligations related to global climate change.
-For that purpose, he is seeking inputs on the topic from States and stakeholders through responses to the brief questionnaire below.
+The Special Rapporteur on human rights and the environment, Mr. David R. Boyd, provides additional clarity regarding the substantive obligations relating to a range of elements that are essential to the enjoyment of a safe, clean, healthy and sustainable environment.
+Building upon his predecessor’s report on

 Preparation of the report

 To prepare the report

 A/74/161, the Special Rapporteur held consultations in Geneva with civil society on 6 March 2019, with Geneva Pledge States on 7 March 2019, with SIDS on 8 March 2019, and with States, international organizations and other stakeholders on 21 June 2019.